ajduberstein/ajduberstein.github.io/_posts/2013-07-30-headless-web-scraping.md

 Try following the advice [here](https://coderwall.com/p/9jgaeq), with the caveat that I have not yet tried it.

 You'll probably have to set a `no_proxy` variable analagously to step 4 above.
 Have it include '127.0.0.1'.

-##Why are http proxies there?
-Proxies give all machines connected to a network the same IP when sending information out into the world and receiving it.
-They exist for security purposes, masking the identity of individual machines.
-##Why does open-source software obey them?
-Seeing that they exist for security purposes, an machine that could sidestep the proxy would be at risk.
-Thus, most open-source softare packages honor the proxy server.